 Friday, November 30, 2012

-UPDATE 11/30/12: Criminal charges against the owner of the dog that mauled Robert Rochester are expected to be filed soon.
-The animal escaped its owner's property and attacked Rochester as he was collecting mail from a postal bin on Main Street.
-Rochester died six days after the brutal attack.
+UPDATE 11/30/12: Criminal charges against the owner of the dog that attacked Robert Rochester are expected to be filed soon, The News Journal reports.
+The dog escaped its owner's property and attacked Rochester as he was collecting mail from a postal bin on Main Street.
+He died six days after the attack.
 Robert Wilkson, president of Branch 191 of the National Association of Letter Carriers, based in Wilmington, said, "The Postal Service is treating this as an on-the-job death."

 10/19/12: Investigation Continues